sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Ambulance.md

 This was a project I did in my junior year, with my friends [Palash Mittal](https://www.linkedin.com/in/palashmittal) and [Aakash Anuj](https://www.linkedin.com/in/aakash-anuj-4870b345).
 This was for the Xerox Research Innovation Challenege competetion conducted as a part of XRCI Open 2015.

 After barinstorming possible innovations in the domain of healthcare and transportation, we decided to work on the problem of Ambulance Facility Location.
+The goal was to reduce the response time of ambulances by positioning them at stretegic locations in a city.

+## Data Collection

 Here is the presentation we gave at XRCI 2015: